papagorgio23/AISports_Chatbot/data/nlu.md

 - I'm doing well
 - it's all good in the hood
 - It's a pretty good day
+- I'm doing really well.
+You?
+- Life is good.
+No complaints from my point of view.

 ## intent:mood_unhappy
 - sad